 - Chocolate.
 As little as 28g of unsweetened baking chocolate can be deadly to a small dog.
-Milk chocolate is not as toxic, but if dogs eat large quantities, they may develop digestive problems.
+Keep chocolate well away from dogs, and be especially mindful at Easter!

 - Antifreeze has a sweet taste to dogs, so they may lick it off the floor of the garage or driveway.
 Yet as little as one teaspoon can cause irreversible kidney damage, and can be fatal to a small dog.
 Clean up spills quickly and thoroughly.

 - Stay-alert formulas can cause convulsions in dogs.

 - Ibuprofen can cause kidney damage or gastric ulcers in dogs.